kanwalnainsingh/OpenDesk/README.md

 - We welcome suggestions from everyone tech or non tech.
 - If you are new to open source this is the perfect place to start.

-Need a kick start on how to start connect with me on linkedin. https://www.linkedin.com/in/kanwalnainsingh/  or join slack https://join.slack.com/t/kanwalnain/shared_invite/zt-igi3hzmb-gIHpAlM0JgbGXbydMwUfoA
+Need a kick start on how to start connect with me on linkedin.
+[Kanwal Nain Singh](https://www.linkedin.com/in/kanwalnainsingh/)  or join [Slack](https://join.slack.com/t/kanwalnain/shared_invite/zt-igi3hzmb-gIHpAlM0JgbGXbydMwUfoA)